 Arbitration is one of several methods to resolve a dispute.
 From the biblical reference in Genesis to Moses asking for assistance in resolving disputes among the Israelites and being told to appoint judges, history is replete with methods to make peace between adversaries.
 King Solomon was reported to have arbitrated disputes.
 Land disputes in ancient Greece were arbitrated.
 Although trial by combat or ordeal were once accepted as methods of dispute resolution, these were replaced by decisions of judges of some sort.
-The king, nobles, political leaders, professional judges, respected members of communities such as religious advisors, and others have been sought out to render decisions that both sides would accept as binding.
-From ancient Rome (and earlier2) through the Middle Ages, there had been parallel systems of resolution: the
+The king, nobles, political leaders, professional judges, respected members of communities such as religious advisors, and others

 ^{1.} Throughout this Handbook, the authors have attempted to provide leading cases and the latest citations, including (for their reference to fact patterns and legal principles, though not citation) Appellate Division cases that were not listed as for publication for which citation in opinions or briefs may be restricted, see N.J.
 Ct.
 R. 1:36-3.
-The authors also have attempted to distinguish (or not cite) state cases decided under statutes other than the current New Jersey Revised Uniform Arbitration Act, N.J.S.A.
+The authors have attempted to distinguish (or not cite) state cases decided under statutes other than the current New Jersey Revised Uniform Arbitration Act, N.J.S.A.
 2A:23B-1, et. seq.
-Where there is no New Jersey law on the subject, or the authors have perceived issues that have not yet been considered by New Jersey or local federal courts, the authors have cited relevant out-of-state authority.
+Where there is no New Jersey law on the subject, or the authors perceive issues that have not yet been considered by New Jersey state or federal courts, the authors have cited relevant outof-state authority.
 Labor law and international cases are cited for purposes of illustration only, as these are not the focus of this Handbook and may be governed by separate bodies of law.
 If the reader believes additional issues should be included in future editions, the authors welcome such suggestions.